 The Ibizan’s Origins

 It is generally agreed that the Ibizan dog breed originated within the Balearic Islands of Spain.
-That said however, it’s clear that while these dogs became a separate breed on these islands, their true heritage dates long before they were brought to the Balearic Islands during which time they most likely share many of the same ancestors of the Pharaoh Hounds of Egypt.
+That said, however, it’s clear that while these dogs became a separate breed on these islands, their accurate heritage dates long before they were brought to the Balearic Islands when they most likely share many of the same ancestors of the Pharaoh Hounds of Egypt.

 In fact…

-According to archaeologists there were dogs that very much like the Ibizan Breed Dog in Spain over 5,000 years ago all throughout Egypt.
-It’s also pretty fair to say that the life-like statuses of the jackal god Anubis, which was discovered during an excavation of King Tutt’s tomb in 1922 bore a striking resemblance to the Ibizan Hound.
+According to archaeologists, some dogs were much like the Ibizan Breed Dog in Spain over 5,000 years ago throughout Egypt.
+It’s also pretty fair that the life-like statue of the jackal god Anubis, discovered during an excavation of King Tutt’s tomb in 1922, closely resembles the Ibizan Hound.

 But we should also…

-Point out that any time you’re dealing with a dog breed that is really old, you’re generally going to get several competing theories about their “true” origin which is why we should also mention that there is another theory that has gained ground recently that the Ibizan hound was brought to Spain by Phoenicians in the 8th century BC and has nothing to do with Egypt.
+Point out that any time you’re dealing with an old dog breed, you’re generally going to get several competing theories about their “true” origin, which is why we should also mention that there is another theory that has gained ground recently that the Ibizan hound was brought to Spain by Phoenicians in the 8th century BC and has nothing to do with Egypt.

 Eventually…

-In 1956, the Ibizan Hounds made their way to the United States which is when two Ibizans by the name of Hannibal and Certera, were brought to the Rhode Island by Colonel and Mrs. Consuelo Seoane.
-These dogs produced a litter of eight puppies, which along with other imports, were the foundation of the breed in the United States.
+In 1956, the Ibizan Hounds made their way to the United States when two Ibizans named Hannibal and Certera were brought to Rhode Island by Colonel and Mrs. Consuelo Seoane.
+These dogs produced eight puppies, which, along with other imports, were the foundation of the breed in the United States.

 What’s that?